 - Start a new hobby – start knitting, hit some golf balls, make wreaths, build model airplanes – anything that is new that interests you.

 Brette Sember is a former divorce and family attorney and mediator.
-She is the author of more than 30 books including "The Divorce Organizer & Planner," and "How to Parent with Your Ex."
+She is the author of more than 30 books including "The Divorce Organizer & Planner," "The Complete Divorce Handbook," and "How to Parent with Your Ex."
 Her Web site is www.BretteSember.com.

 The key to remember is that you can get through a holiday alone and that real holidays with your child happen when you make them.